-► Raise the kickstand completely before the ride.
+Raise the kickstand completely before setting off.

-The pedelec's force of weight may cause the kickstand to sink into soft ground and the bicycle may topple over.
+The pedelec's force of weight may cause the kickstand to sink into soft ground and the pedelec may topple over.

 - ► The pedelec must be parked on firm, level ground only. - ▶ It is particularly important to check that the pedelec is stable if it is equipped with accessories or loaded with baggage.